 How to check backlinks?
 Regarding SEO, you can never have too many backlinks to your website.
 You want as many backlinks as possible, and you want them to be high-quality links with high domain authority.
 These types of backlinks will push up your Google rankings, helping your site get discovered by relevant users through organic search.
 In addition to helping your Google rankings, these high-quality backlinks will send referral traffic directly to your site.
-This post will show you how to check backlinks to find valuable information about your competitors and the websites out there linking to them.
+This post will show you how to check backlinks to increase your website’s discovery and relevance, find valuable information about your competitors, and the websites out there linking to them.

 Backlinks are created when one website links to and references another site on its own.
 In fact, developing relationships through outside sites is what it is.
 These connections therefore increase the authority of your website and increase traffic to it.
 A backlink is an external website that points to your website.
 These links may also be referred to as incoming or inbound links.